The Art Department's internship program offers opportunities to earn college credit while working on-site in a professional setting.

 The majority of the internships are student-driven.
 Students gain valuable experience by researching and finding appropriate internships for their skills and goals.
 Once a position has been identified, the department's Internship Coordinator works with each student to complete the paperwork and supervise the internship.

-The Art Department can offer credit for completed Internships in ARTS 397, or for "Professional Studies" through the Dean's Office.
+The Art Department can offer credit for completed Internships in ARTS 397.

 Internships may be completed during the Fall, Spring, and Summer semesters, or during the Winter break.
 Students who complete internships during the winter and summer terms will pay per credit for the class.